History of Raëlism: Claude Raël travels around the world

 From 1980 to 1992, Raël and his movement became increasingly global.
 Beginning from 1980, Claude Raël's fifth Raëlian book Sensual Meditation was published for the first time and formal publication of the Raëlian Messages in the Japanese language began as part of the Raëlian mission to Japan.
 Two years later, Africa became another target area in the mission to spread the Raëlian messages.
-In May 1983, Claude Raël visited a famous landmark that survived the atomic bombing at Hiroshima, Japan known as the Hiroshima Peace Memorial.
+In May 1983, Claude Raël visited a famous landmark that survived the atomic bombing at Hiroshima, Japan, known as the Hiroshima Peace Memorial.

 At sundown in 1986, in a restaurant next to Villa Pamphilli park—just outside Vatican City—Raël began claiming to members that he was the true pope and played a guitar hymn about extraterrestrials.
-In 1990, Australians became the next Raëlian target, and in 1992, Canada's Raëlians purchased 115 hectares near Valcourt, Quebec for a series of summer seminars in North America, and their leader gave it the name "Le Jardin du Prophète" (The Prophet's Gardens).
+In 1990, Australians became the next Raëlian target, and in 1992, Canada's Raëlians purchased 115 hectares near Valcourt, Quebec, for a series of summer seminars in North America, and their leader gave it the name "Le Jardin du Prophète" (The Prophet's Gardens).

 First wave of sexual advocacy

 Quebec remained as the epicenter for Raëlian campaigns and testing of experimental ideas.
-In December of 1992, a project, called Operation Condom, was launched in response to a veto of the Montreal Catholic School Commission against the installation of high school condom vending machines.
+In December 1992, a project, called Operation Condom, was launched in response to a veto of the Montreal Catholic School Commission against the installation of high school condom vending machines.
 A mobile condom vendor— a pink van dubbed the "condom-mobile", was orchestrated by a Raëlian, who advocated the notion that extraterrestrial Elohim wanted the teens to live a long life of pleasure, and criticized the commission by quoting statistics about teen pregnancies and sexually transmitted diseases.
 About 10,000 condoms were distributed.

-In Montreal, on July 7th 1993, a conference about masturbation entitled "Yes to Self-Love" was hosted by Betty Dodson, Raël, and a Raëlian bishop.
+In Montreal, on 7 July 1993, a conference about masturbation entitled "Yes to Self-Love" was hosted by Betty Dodson, Raël, and a Raëlian bishop.
 Betty Dodson, who came to Montreal the previous month, spoke about her dream of a worldwide masturbation campaign for the 2000 New Year's celebration.
 Raël described his doctrine about self-love, saying that it is how people become linked to the cosmos, while Daniel Chabot— a local college psychology professor, spoke about the psychological benefits of masturbation.
 Chabot's statements, along with his status within the sect, and his purported use of his psychological credentials to attract new recruits, led to some controversy with a corporation.
 The corporation won the suit, but was ultimately charged by Chabot.